Zelimkhan Yaqub: Honorary membership

-On June 6, 2009, he was awarded the "Service to the Turkic World" award of the International Academy of Turkic World Studies and was elected an honorary doctor of the academy.
+On 6 June 2009, he was awarded the "Service to the Turkic World" award of the International Academy of Turkic World Studies and was elected an honorary doctor of the academy.

 In 2010, Zalimkhan Yagub was awarded the title of Honorary Doctor of the Georgian-Azerbaijani University of Education named after Heydar Aliyev for his special services in the poetic coverage of the Georgian-Azerbaijani friendship.

 Books written about

 Poet-publicist Ali Rza Khalafli wrote a book "Song of Immortality" ("Vatan" publishing house, 2013) about the poem "Epic of Eternity" dedicated to Zalimkhan Yagub to prominent statesman Heydar Aliyev and published it in an elegant design.

 In 2016, the book "Eternal Prometheus" by People's Poet Khalil Rza Uluturk was published.
-The book was prepared for publication by Honored Cultural Worker Musa Nabioglu and was published by "Science and Education" publishing house.
+The book was prepared for publication by Honored Cultural Worker Musa Nabioglu and was published by the "Science and Education" publishing house.
 In the book, Zalimkhan Yagub is called "Eternal Prometheus, Eternal Samander Bird", who considers him "the head of our poetry, poetry, the Azerbaijani people", and 30 years ago "Zalimkhan is the only poet who does not need any propaganda in Azerbaijan," said KhRuluturk.
 Zalimkhan Yagub's articles dedicated to his work and notes about him in his diary were collected.